Worst-Case Complexity of High-Order Algorithms for Pareto-Front Reconstruction: Conclusions

 \section{Conclusions}

 In this paper, we have presented an algorithmic framework for Pareto front reconstruction in unconstrained multiobjective optimization, which generates a set of points using high-order regularized models.
 At every iteration, the proposed scheme uses a search procedure where several trial points are computed starting from those included in the current set and, if some conditions are satisfied, the trial points can be added to the current set.
 We have analyzed both the cases where the regularized models are solved exactly and inexactly, giving worst-case complexity bounds.
 Then, a lighter version of the method has also been investigated where, at each iteration, the search procedure is applied only to one point of the current set rather than to all of them.
+In the paper, we focused on the general nonconvex case, while the analysis for the convex or strongly convex case may be the subject of future research.

 As a final remark, we would like to emphasize that our analysis does not rely on linked sequences, which are commonly used when dealing with a-posteriori algorithms for multiobjective problems (see, e.g., \cite{cocchi:2020,custodio:2021,liuzzi2016derivative,mohammadi2024trust}).
 Instead, our analysis uses the fact that, whenever a point is added to the current set, we can relate the Pareto-stationary violation to the increase in the hypervolume of the set in the image space.
 This extends a common technique used in the analysis of algorithms for single-objective optimization and algorithms for multiobjective optimization that generate a single Pareto-stationary point, where the stationary violation is typically related to the decrease in the objective function(s).